jimmychu0807/semaphore-msa-modules/README.md

 ## Contributing

 For feature or change requests, feel free to open a PR, start a discussion or get in touch with us.

-## MSA Validator Module Development Notes

-- Need to implement `Identity.verifySignature()` contract function.
-Check if there is any open source project that have implemented that.

-- How to handle **msg.value** in validateUserOp when it is a token transfer?